 As consumers turn resistant to traditional advertising messages and instead prefer access to social ‘peers’ who share purchase experiences, the need for consumer segmentation has magnified.
 What companies find through Social Media are authentic voices of consumers in real-time.
 Most importantly, Social Media helps marketers to conduct segmentation across brands and markets at a fraction of the cost when compared to using traditional research approaches

 Connecting with targeted online consumers is essential for any business today.
 For marketers to win in this complex social world, consumer segmentation is invaluable.
-An attempt to group consumers into segments based on age, gender, profession and income is no longer the best means to relate to your consumers.
-It is essential that marketers move over to sophisticated consumer segmentation including behavioural, demographic, psychographic and geographical dimensions.
+An attempt to group consumers into segments based on age, gender, profession, and income is no longer the best means to relate to your consumers.
+It is essential that marketers move over to sophisticated consumer segmentation including behavioral, demographic, psychographic, and geographical dimensions.
 To tackle the biggest hurdle which is filtering the noise, it is recommended that companies segment consumers based on the message content into the various stages of the consumer decision journey (which has replaced the traditional funnel).
-For instance, if you are a network or security services company for small business, the market can be segmented into people who are now launching small businesses, people with established business and those seeking growth.
+For instance, if you are a network or security services company for small businesses, the market can be segmented into people who are now launching small businesses, people with established business,es and those seeking growth.
 You can then choose to invest marketing resources based on the share of voice across the various stages of the iterative and circular consumer decision journey.